xma711/notebook/software_engineering/docker/README.md

 Useful tutorial: https://www.docker.com/tryit/

-check version: *docker version*
+Check version: *docker version*

-search images relating to tutorial: *docker search tutorial*
+Search images relating to tutorial: *docker search tutorial*

-download the tutorial image: *docker pull learn/tutorial*
+Download the tutorial image: *docker pull learn/tutorial*

-start a container and run a command in it: *docker run learn/tutorial echo "hello world"*
+Start a container and run a command in it: *docker run learn/tutorial echo "hello world"*

-install an app ping (not saving yet): *docker run learn/tutorial apt-get install -y ping*
+Install an app ping (not saving yet): *docker run learn/tutorial apt-get install -y ping*

-to find the id of the container when running the process of installing the ping: *docker ps -l*
+To find the id of the container when running the process of installing the ping: *docker ps -l*

-to save the container as a new image: *docker commit 6982a99 learn/ping*  (ie docker commit container_id repo_name)
+To save the container as a new image: *docker commit 6982a99 learn/ping*  (ie docker commit container_id repo_name)

-run the new image: *docker run learn/ping ping www.google.com* (docker run takes a minimum of 2 arguments: 1 an image name and 2 the command you want to execute within that image)
+Run the new image: *docker run learn/ping ping www.google.com* (docker run takes a minimum of 2 arguments: 1 an image name and 2 the command you want to execute within that image)

-to check a list of running containers: *docker ps* (if the container is not running, then it can not be found here)
+To check a list of running containers: *docker ps* (if the container is not running, then it can not be found here)

-inspect the running container: *docker inspect efefdc* (ie docker inspect running_container_id)
+Inspect the running container: *docker inspect efefdc* (ie docker inspect running_container_id)

-to show images in the local machine: *docker images* (the list of images is useful for obtaining the names of images)
+To show images in the local machine: *docker images* (the list of images is useful for obtaining the names of images)

-to push a newly created image: *docker push learn/ping*  (ie docker push image_name)
+To push a newly created image: *docker push learn/ping*  (ie docker push image_name)

-to check docker info in the machine: *docker info*
+To check docker info in the machine: *docker info*

-container is like a box where a process runs inside it. the box contains everything the process might need, so it has the filesystem, system libraries, shell ans such. one starts a container by running a process in it.
+Container is like a box where a process runs inside it. the box contains everything the process might need, so it has the filesystem, system libraries, shell ans such. one starts a container by running a process in it.

 Difference between a container id and image id: image is read-only template. its id should not change. container is like a box that a process has been running inside. so its id may change. isn't it?